Manage Diarrhea in Summers

 - Watch your plate and steer clear of raw or uncooked foods such as cut salads and cold cuts, especially the ones served in roadside stalls.
-Avoid chutneys, mawa sweets, paani puri, and bhel puri since the hot temperature renders these places as a breeding ground for bacteria and germs.
-It would be best to rely on freshly prepared food at good clean eating joints when you are eating out during summers.
+Avoid chutneys, mawa sweets, paani puri and bhel puri since the hot temperature renders these places as a breeding ground for bacteria and germs.
+It’s best to rely on freshly prepared food at good clean eating joints when you are eating out in summers.

 - Replace water with electrolytes.

-- Make sure you drink clean filtered boiled and cooled water.
+- Make sure you drink clean filtered boiled and cool water.

-- Wash all fruits and vegetables thoroughly, particularly leafy ones and cauliflower, which not only contain larvae and worms but also collect dirt from the streets.
+- Wash all fruits and vegetables thoroughly, particularly leafy ones and cauliflower.
+They not only contain larvae and worms but also collect dirt from the streets.

-- Include naturally sour food (not fermented) such as tamarind, tomato, lime, thin buttermilk, and kokum in your diet, in soups, stars, dals and vegetables.
+- Include naturally sour food (not fermented) such as tamarind, tomato, lime, thin buttermilk, and kokum in your diet.

-- Moong dal is easy to digest and so are fluids such as coconut water, buttermilk, rice water, cooked carrots, chicken stew, or whey water.
+- Moong dal is easy to digest and so is coconut water, buttermilk, rice water, cooked carrots, chicken stew or whey water.

-- Garlic, pepper, ginger, asafoetida, south, turmeric, coriander, and jeera enhance your body’s digestive power and improve immunity.
+- Garlic, pepper, ginger, asafoetida, south, turmeric, coriander, and jeera improve immunity.
 Thus, use them liberally in your recipes during summers.

-- Vegetables recommended are: bhindi, dudhi, parwal, suran, roasted baingan, and karela and choose fruits that are high in water content such as watermelon, muskmelon, oranges, and sweet lime.
+- Vegetables recommended are bhindi, dudhi, parwal, suran, roasted baingan, and karela.
+Choose fruits that are high in water content such as watermelon, muskmelon, oranges, and sweet lime.

-- Herb teas made from peppermint leaves are very helpful in combating indigestion.
+- Peppermint leaves are helpful in combating indigestion.
 Just dip the tea bag in hot water and sip it after meals.

-- Non-vegetarians should go in for lighter meat preparations such as soups and stews rather than heavy curries.
-Overall, astringent, mildly bitter and mildly pungent foods work best.
+- Non-vegetarians should go in for lighter meat preparations like soups and stews rather than heavy curries. .

 - Avoid dairy products such as milk and paneer.
-However, skimmed milk curd is recommended as it is rich in beneficial bacteria.
+However, skimmed milk curd is good as it is rich in beneficial bacteria.